-To integrate Ethics Unwrapped into your course, you may wish to show a video in class, assign a video to watch outside of class, or embed a video in an online learning module.
-Then, ask students to answer the video’s discussion questions or reflect on the issues raised by the video in class.
+To integrate Ethics Unwrapped, you can show a video in class, assign a video to watch outside class, or embed a video in an online learning module.
+Then, prompt conversation.
+Ask students to answer the video’s discussion questions, and reflect on the concepts and issues raised by the video in class.

-You may also use videos as a writing prompt.
-Encourage students to apply the ethics concept illustrated in the video to topics covered in class.
-Students can dig deeper by reading the related case study (or a current event in the news).
-Then, ask students to describe how the ethics concept is expressed in the case and/or have them reason through the ethical dimensions presented.
+Videos make good writing prompts, too.
+Ask students to apply the ethics concept from the videos to topics covered in your course.
+Students can dig deeper into the concepts by reading the related case study (or a current event in the news) and answering the case study questions.
+Have students reason through the ethical dimensions presented in each case, and develop strategies to avoid the ethical pitfalls.